Beyond-ML-Labs/BeyondML/README.md

 Lists of features slated for this project will be added here.

 - Working on implementing Multi-Headed Attention layers in `beyondml.pt.layers`
+- Working on creating 3-dimensional convolutional layers in both `beyondml.tflow` and `beyondml.pt`

 ## Changes